Registering a heavy vehicle in NSW

 As an individual, you must be at least 18 years old to register a heavy vehicle.

-Changes to NSW heavy vehicle registration as of 1 July 2018
+Changes to NSW heavy vehicle registration

-Commencing 1 July 2018 there will be some changes to heavy vehicle registration in NSW.
+There have been a number of changes to heavy vehicle registration in NSW.
 These include:

 - a new national heavy vehicle plate and a nationally consistent plate fee of $25